-(b) Protective gloves and overalls shall be provided for workers engaged in the removing or disposing of refuse and to men engaged in clearing blocked sewers, or in night-soil removal, or who come in contact with faecal matter.
-Employers shall keep in each convenience or rest-room in which attendants are employed a pair of suitable waterproof rubber gloves.
+(b) Protective gloves and overalls shall be provided for workers engaged in the removing or disposing of refuse and to men engaged in clearing blocked sewers, or in night soil removal, or who come in contact with faecal matter.
+Employers shall keep in each convenience or restroom in which attendants are employed a pair of suitable waterproof rubber gloves.
+Waterworks reticulation workers shall be supplied with overalls.